Occamath/occamath.github.io/_posts/2022-10-09-books-and-resources.md

 * [How to Solve It - George Pólya](https://amzn.to/3CLPSER)

-   A fantastic book on problem solving by a famous mathematicians who strongly influenced modern-day problem solving.
+   A fantastic book on problem solving by a famous mathematicians who influenced many other mathematicians, including Terence Tao (in his early days).

 * [Solving Mathematical Problems: A Personal Perspective - Terence Tao](https://amzn.to/3RLBVek)